 If you’re unsure of what to put in your Goldwing (or any motorcycle for that matter) The above list of gl1800 oils should give you a pretty good place to start.
-It never hurts to go to your local bike shop and get some expert advice.
+It never hurts to go to your local bike shop and get some advice.

-They will of course steer you into buying their product.
+The dealership will of course steer you into buying their product.
 I’ve had experience being told by a dealer that the only oil I was allowed to put in my Goldwing was the OEM brand GN4.